viking-sudo-rm/StackNN/README.md

 ## Dependencies

-Python 2.7 is supported.
+Python 2.7 with PyTorch 0.4.1 is supported.
 A possibly incomplete list of dependencies is:
-* pytorch
+* PyTorch
 * numpy
 * matplotlib
 * enum